WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 It’s important to know the rules on minimum distance between shed and fence requirements.
 Following these helps you avoid problems with the law and neighbour disputes.
 Just make sure to check the regulations in your area and talk to your neighbours if needed.
 This way, you can enjoy your shed and fence without any worries.

-Garden Buildings Direct offers a range of garden sheds for sale with heights not more than 2.5 metres.
+We offer a range of garden sheds for sale with heights not more than 2.5 metres.
 You can position one to a fence without the concern of planning permission.
+If you have any further questions, contact us and don’t hesitate to call us at 01909 768840.

-Next on your reading list: Things to Consider When Positioning Your Shed
+For more positioning tips, read this next: Things to Consider When Positioning Your Shed